Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 - Image pre-process (specifically the bounding box) helps the model train better especially with limited dataset (4000 training images).
 - Transfer Learning with the weights trained on larger datasets (2.6 million images) can help improve the accuracy of training as well as the speed.
 - Oval shape is harder to predict with misclassification in different classes.
-- The model performs better on images where the bounding box can be easily detected, however does not predict well on images that the full face cannot be detected (i.e. circle frame, or book club).
+- The model performs better on images where the bounding box can be easily detected, however does not predict well on images that the full face cannot be detected (i.e. circle frame, or tilted angle).